bguidinger/powerbi-build-tools/README.md

 ## FAQ

-**Does this support support all of the Power BI national/sovereign clouds?**
+**Does this support all of the Power BI national/sovereign clouds?**

 Yes, these build tools support GCC, GCC High, GCC DoD, China, and Germany.